What You'll Learn

 Getting Started: Admissions and Degree Requirements

 At Harvard Extension School, your admission is based largely on your performance in three specific Harvard Extension courses that you complete before submitting an application.

 To get started, we invite you to explore degree requirements, confirm your initial eligibility, and learn more about our unique “earn your way in” admissions process.

 Be part of the community.
 The people at the Extension School have life experience, knowledge, and diversity, all of which is absolutely critical.
-I say that in order to honor and highlight the amazing things that Extension School students bring to the university.

 Cost and Financial Aid

 Affordability is core to our mission.
 When compared to our continuing education peers, it’s a fraction of the cost.

 |Our Tuition (2021–22 rate)||$2,980 per 4-credit course ($745 per credit)|